makrai/notes/kratzer88-stage-level-individual-level-pred.md

 location.
 And there i s not more than an equal number of minimal spattotemporal locations 1 such that a birder spots an owl at 1 and I

-is. a night location Using_e_xamples"of�this-kind, Berman (t 987)' •.
+is. a night location Using_e_xamples"ofathis-kind, Berman (t 987)' •.

 - ­

 ..._.

-argues that there t s a certain leeway as to wh�t a minimal locatfon (situation I n hts framework) Is.
+argues that there t s a certain leeway as to what a minimal locatfon (situation I n hts framework) Is.
 I n our case, he would reason that I f a birder I s part of a group, the mlntmal location I n which she spots an owl mtght sometimes be taken to be identical with the minimal location in which the whole group spots the owl.
 This is what i t means t o spot a n o w l together. likewise, should a birder spot several owls a t the same time, we would sometimes want to treat those owls as a group.
-The minimal spatiotemporal loc�tton where the birder spots one owl would then be Identical with the mtntmal spatl otemporal location where he spots the whole group .
+The minimal spatiotemporal locatton where the birder spots one owl would then be Identical with the mtntmal spatl otemporal location where he spots the whole group .